AFKD98/PI-FL-Personalized-and-Incentivized-Federated-Learning/README.md

 To run IBM federated learning, you must have configuration files for the aggregator and for each party.

+Before generating the configs edit the aggregator IP in line 80 in generate_configs.py

+#On line 80, replace '192.168.0.231' with aggregator machine's IP.

 You can generate these config files using the `generate_configs.py` script.
 This script requires the following flags:

 | Flag | Description | Type |